-The NCS was a planned large-scale, long-term study of U.S. children and their parents designed to study environmental influences on child health and development.
-It was authorized by the Children’s Health Act of 2000.
+The NCS, authorized by the Children’s Health Act of 2000, was a planned large-scale, long-term study of U.S. children and their parents designed to study environmental influences on child health and development.

 The NCS Vanguard (Pilot) Study began in 2009, testing methods and procedures planned for use in a larger Main Study.
 When recruitment ended in July 2013, the Vanguard Study had enrolled approximately 5,000 children in 40 locations across the country.

 The planned NCS Main Study would have followed 100,000 children from before birth to age 21.
 However, the NIH Director decided to close the NCS on December 12, 2014, following the advice of an expert review group.

 The NCS Archive (NOT-HD-16-005), created after the study closed, provides researchers with access to more than 250,000 data and samples, along with nearly 19,000 biological and 5,500 environmental primary samples, collected in the NCS Vanguard Study.

 Available information includes study visit data from preconception to 42 months post birth gathered using questionnaires and interviews, neuro-psychosocial and cognitive assessments, and physical examinations.
 Specifically, the NCS Archive includes:

 - Study protocols (Initial Vanguard Study and Alternate Recruitment Substudy)

 - Data collection instruments